 More than anything, Forge of Empires is a game that requires both tactical and strategic planning.
 Each new age brings with it not only excitement and fresh adventures, but increased difficulty levels.
 Perhaps the biggest mistake new players make is rushing ahead into new ages, then running out of the resources needed to do anything.
 Having an unhappy population, never having enough goods, supplies or gold coins to unlock technologies or construct the latest buildings, while relying on an antiquated military which can't win any battles isn't fun or entertaining.
 There is a better way.

-Here is a list of tips to help you manage your city and enjoy Forge of Empires.
+Here are a few tips to help you manage your city and enjoy Forge of Empires.

 Having goods buildings for which you do not own the resources and which produce only 4 goods a day is a waste of time and space.
 Build multiple goods buildings for the resources you have and trade in the market for the other goods.
 If your'e a member of a decent guild, your trades shouldn't be in the market very long.
 Being patient and waiting two weeks before jumping to a new age pays massive dividends in gameplay, and ensures you will not get stuck in the new age.
 Great Buildings are also very important.
 A basic Babel and a Lighthouse will produce over 200 goods between them in 2 weeks, not to mention the benefits of population increase and supplies boosts.
 When you have control of goods, the game flows, and going to new ages is an adventure.

 Military intelligence is also important.
 When you move to a new age, you will face vastly improved troops, with better weaponry and armour.
-This makes the Guild Expeditions and city defence rather more difficult.
+This makes the Guild Expeditions and city defence more challenging.
 Taking a break at the end of an age gives you time to enjoy GE with your advanced armies, ensuring easier battles with superior troops, and will reward you with more relics and prizes from chests.
-Getting to know your troops and how to use them in each age pays worthwhile short term and long term dividends.
+Taking the time to get to know your troops and how to use them effectively in each age pays worthwhile short term and long term dividends.

 Forge Points are something else that can be managed.
 The best way to manage forge points (fps) is to build up a stock of say 100 in your inventory.
 How you do that is by sniping top spots in friends and neighbour's GBs, and by having a daily swap with someone.
 I swap 10 fps every day with another player.
 It doesn't get our GBs up any quicker, but we do get the forge points, medals and blueprint rewards when our GBs level.
 These forge points are delivered to your inventory as packages.
 When you have say 100 forge points in your inventory, you can then sneak around your friends and neighbours on the prowl for good rewards to snipe in their GBs.
 Establishing cities at the end of an age is also a good time to level up existing Great Buildings and ensure you have all the important GBs constructed.